wradlib/wradlib/doc/source/index.rst

 wradlib: An Open Source Library for Weather Radar Data Processing
 =================================================================

 The *wradlib* project has been initiated in order facilitate the use of weather radar data as well as to provide a common platform for research on new algorithms. *wradlib* is an open source library which is well documented and easy to use.
 It is written in the free programming language `Python <http://www.python.org>`_.
-If you want you can jump to the `table of contents`_.

 .. image:: images/old_radarpic.png